 Grande Prairie is located near what we call the Peace River Arch, an emerging resource play in northwest Alberta that focuses on the continued development of the Montney formation.

 As with other oil and gas activities pipeline projects require public consultation, landowner negotiation, environmental assessment, land use considerations and regulatory approval.
 Learn about how we work with landowners and find company, provincial and federal contact information.
 View Now

-Every year our Race Against Hunger program raises food and funds for food banks in Alberta.
-Read more about 2013 Race Against Hunger results and watch here for updates on our plans for 2014.
+Every year our Race Against Hunger program raises food and funds for food banks in our operating areas in Alberta and British Columbia.
+Read more about the 2014 Race Against Hunger results.

 Courtesy Matters® is a company-wide program focused on being a good neighbour in the areas where we operate.
 We conduct our business in a way that provides social and economic benefits to the community while striving to minimize the local impacts of energy development.
 Learn More